 6.1.1 Proportion of population using safely managed drinking water services

-6.2.1 Proportion of population using safely managed sanitation services, including a hand- washing facility with soap and water
+6.2.1 Proportion of the population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water

 7.1.2 Proportion of population with primary reliance on clean fuels and technology